MitchTODO/iOS-DogClassifier-App/readme.md

 ## User Interface

-UI consist of two views "DogClassifierViewController.swift" as the root view and "DogBreedImageViewController.swift"
+UI consist of two views, "DogClassifierViewController.swift" as the root and "DogBreedImageViewController.swift"

 ### DogClassifierViewController

-The user starts by selecting a dog image that will be used for classifying.
+The user starts by selecting a dog image for classifying.
 Two bar buttons within the tool bar allow for different image sources.
-Left bar button allows the user to select a image from the photo library.
-Right bar button will present the camera and will used the captured image has the source.
-Source image will be used to populate the main image view and be classified by the trained neural network.
-Output from the neural network is presented within the table view under the main image view.
-Each table view cell will display the breed name by label on the left and precent of confidence for that breed on the right.
-A informational icon exist in each cell informing the user that the cells are press-able.
-Navigational bar also exist within the view containing two bar buttons.
-Left bar button allows for saving and sending screen results.
-Right will refresh the screen back to when the view did load.
+Left bar button enables the user to select an image from the photo library.
+Right bar button displays the camera to capture an image.
+Source image populates the main image view and classified by the trained neural network.
+Output from the neural network is presented in the table view under the main image.
+Each table cell displays the breed name on left and precent of confidence on right side.
+Informational icon exist in each cell informing the user that the cells are "press-able".
+Navigational bar contains two bar buttons, left bar button enables saving and sending screen results.
+Right refreshes the screen back to when the "view did load".

 _Note: Outputs are limited to only relevant classifications more about this below._

 ### DogBreedImageViewController

-This View is presented by segue when the user presses a table cell within the root view (DogClassifierViewController).
-Along with the segue the breed name contained within the pressed table cell is passed allowing a network request to get all image of the relevant breed.
-Images are then displayed in imageView in each collection cell within a collection view.
+This view is presented when the user selects a table cell from the root view (DogClassifierViewController).
+A segue is triggered and passes the selected breed name.
+Allowing a network request to get images of that breed.
+Images are then displayed in each collection cell filling the view.

 ---

 ## Neural Network

 Apple's CreateMLUI is a fantastic library allowing for anyone to build a simply trained neural network.
 Some data processing was done to the dataset to increase training data and overall performance.
-The current model classifies at 61% accuracy this was a improvement over the 55% without data processing.
+The current model classifies at 61% accuracy this improved from the 55% without data processing.
 (TrainedModel/ImageClassifier.mlmodel)

   <img src="/readmePic/model.png " alt="save" width="240">

 From the lines below a drag n drop neural network is created.
-By dragging the dataset into Xcode, Xcode starts training the model.
+Training begins when the dataset is dragged into Xcode.

 ```javascript
 import CreateMLUI